Transport in Maharashtra

 Maharashtra is a state in western India.
 It is the country's second-most-populous state and third-largest state by area.
 Maharashtra is bordered by the Arabian Sea on the west, Gujarat and the Union territory of Dadra and Nagar Haveli on the northwest, Madhya Pradesh on the north and northeast, Chhattisgarh on the east, Karnataka on the south, Telangana on the southeast and Goa on the southwest.
 The state covers 307731 km2, or 9.84 percent of India's total area.

 Mumbai, Maharashtra's capital city, is India's largest city and its financial capital.
 Maharashtra has three modes of public transportation: road, rail and air.
-The state has two major ports, both in the Mumbai region: Jawaharlal Nehru Port (JNPT) and Mumbai Port Trust.
+The state has two major ports, both in the Mumbai region: Jawaharlal Nehru Port (JNPT) and Mumbai Port.